modalpdx/MintTinPS_882/README.md

 non-adjustable voltage would be 5V instead of 3.3V.
 Not recommended, but you're free to swap.

-Also note: the first run of PCBs has not been received as of 10/30/2014.
+Also note: the first run of PCBs has been received but they have not been tested yet.
 Please do not produce PCBs from the Gerber files until I can verify that the PCB design works.